-4. Overview
+3. Overview

 A common device present in many networks is the Bridge.
 This device is used to connect Local Area Network segments below the network layer.

 There are two major modes defined for this bridging; transparent and source route.
 The transparent method of bridging is defined in the draft IEEE 802.1d specification [11].
-Source route bridging has been defined by I.B.M. and is described in the Token Ring Architecture Reference [12].
-IEEE 802.1d is currently working on combining the source route and transparent techniques in a compatible fashion.
-This memo defines those objects needed for the management of a bridging entity operating in one of these modes.
+This memo defines those objects needed for the management of a bridging entity operating in the transparent mode, as well as some objects applicable to all types of bridges.